danbennett/RateStuff/README.md

 auditr
 ======

-An example app implementing a service layer, MVVM and dependency injection using Reactive Cocoa and Typhoon.
+An example app implementing repository pattern, service layer, MVVM and dependency injection using Reactive Cocoa and Typhoon.